 He has been awarded a PhD in Haematopoietic Stem/Progenitor Cells, an MRes in Cancer Informatics and an MSc in Molecular Medicine from Imperial College.

-et al., 2021, Genomic copy number profiling of single CTCs reveals clonal evolution in metastatic breast cancer and identifies actionable targets for informing treatment decisions., AMER ASSOC CANCER RESEARCH, ISSN:0008-5472
+et al., 2021, Genomic copy number profiling of single CTCs reveals clonal evolution in metastatic breast cancer and identifies actionable targets for informing treatment decisions., Annual Meeting of the American-Association-for-Cancer-Research (AACR), AMER ASSOC CANCER RESEARCH, ISSN:0008-5472